isomerpages/psd-psf/index.md

           link_url: /spark-8-july/
         - title: PST Convention @ SUTD
           date: 15 July 2025
-          announcement: Hear from Head, Civil Service and private sector leaders on the future of Public Sector Transformation (PST).
+          announcement: Hear from Head, Civil Service and leaders from both public and private sectors on the future of Public Sector Transformation (PST).
             Join breakout dialogues to reimagine our work, workforce, and workplace in a rapidly changing world.
           link_text: Learn more
           link_url: /pst-convention-15-july/
         - title: Learning Festival @ Civil Service College